catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 also integrate EIA early release data when available.
 The ``data_maturity`` field will indicate whether the data is final or provisional.

-As of fall 2021 the annual updates include:
+As of spring 2023 the annual updates include:

 * :doc:`/data_sources/eia860` (and eia860m)
-* :ref:`data-eia861`
+* :doc:`/data_sources/eia861`
 * :doc:`/data_sources/eia923`
 * :doc:`/data_sources/epacems`
 * :doc:`/data_sources/ferc1`